kunrii/vscode-command-runner/README.md

 ## Usages

 * use shortcut `Ctrl+Alt+Space` to select custom command
-* use shortcut `Ctrl+Alt+N` to create a workspace settings json file with a basic hello world command as an example
 * or press `F1` and then select/type `Run Command`,
 * or right click the Text Editor and then click `Run Command` to select custom command in editor context menu